Siri on iOS enables a more intelligent Spotlight Search with proactive suggestions that make your device more helpful even before you ask.

 As a quick refresher, Siri Suggestions are available in Spotlight Search on the iPhone 5 and later, iPad Pro, fourth-generation iPad and later, second-generation iPad mini and later and sixth-generation iPod touch.

-How to disable Siri Suggestions in Spotlight Search
+How to turn off Siri Suggestions in Spotlight Search

 Step 1: Launch Settings on your iOS device.